OwenCochell/cursepy/DOCS_README.txt

 --== [ Doc Writing Introduction: ] ==--

-The capy docs are separated into 'pages', much like a website.
+The cursepy docs are separated into 'pages', much like a website.
 Each page contains info on a certain topic.
 This is to ensure the documentation